ftramont/Helix-Control-M-Unified-View/README.md

 ```ruby
 ctm config server::pause "smprod"
 ```
-**Note:** Before proceeding with the next individual server steps, ensure to pause all servers.
+**Note:** Ensure to pause all servers before proceeding with the next individual server steps.
 If you pause only one server while the others are still processing, it will miss events raised from the other servers, leading to a loss of synchronization and coordination.

 #### b.
-Disable a server
+Disable the server
 Disabling removes the ability to monitor and manage the server and its components.

 ```ruby